 Libraries users are expected to treat staff and other users with courtesy and consideration.
 Disruptive, threatening and disrespectful behavior that interferes with the rights and privacy of others will not be tolerated.
 This may include, but is not limited to, language or action that is intimidating or disrespectful, behavior that is unreasonably distracting or impedes staff work or users’ ability to study and research, loud talking, audible use of personal electronic devices such as cell phones and entering “staff only” areas.
 Offending individuals will be asked to cease their disruptive behavior, and if they do not comply, they will be escorted out of the building by Libraries or Department of Public Safety staff.
 Those requiring assistance can contact the Department of Public Safety.

 - Theft and mutilation

 Theft and mutilation of any property inside the Libraries or belonging to the Libraries are serious offenses, subject to fines, replacement costs and/or legal action.

 - Circulation policies

-- Posting of notices
+- Posting of signs (including flyers and notices)